It would realy kick ass if Quassel would be in some way to be scriptable.

 Quassel IRC: v0.9-pre (unknown rev)

-#10 Updated by SynrG almost 4 years ago
+#10 Updated by SynrG over 9 years ago

 There is a lot in this report discussing various potential implementations but nothing about justification for the feature or relative importance to the Quassel users or developers.
 So here's my 2c: